-Insurance and other receivables are initially recognised at fair value plus any directly attributable transaction costs.
+Financial assets including cash and cash equivalents, deposits/statutory deposits, and investments at amortised cost are initially recognised at fair value plus any directly attributable transaction costs.
 Subsequent to initial recognition, these are measured at amortised cost using the effective interest method.